ImeneYAHIAOUI/polymetrie/README.md

 you can find [here](https://github.com/sourour9/Helm-Chart-Polymetrie/tree/main) the Helm Chart for deploying the polymetrie application.

 ## Polymetrie image docker
-The latest Docker image for the Polymetry application is hosted on Docker Hub.
+The latest Docker image for the Polymetrie application is hosted on Docker Hub.
 You can find the image and its corresponding tags at the following link:

 [Docker Hub - Polymetrie Application](https://hub.docker.com/r/hamza125/polymetrie-increment/tags)